Every Grief I Meet

 Award-winning poet Victoria Chang, whose recent books Dear Memory: Letters on Writing, Silence, and Grief and OBIT address memory and her mother’s passing, ruminates on grief and the work of Emily Dickinson in this annual celebration with the Emily Dickinson Museum.

-After a virtual tour of Emily’s bedroom at The Homestead, led by Emily Dickinson Museum Executive Director, Jane Wald, Victoria Chang will read from Dickinson’s poetry as well as her own.
-This reading will be followed by a moderated conversation where audience members can also ask their own questions.
+Victoria Chang will read from Dickinson’s poetry as well as her own.
+This reading will be followed by a conversation where audience members can put forth their own questions.

 The cost for the workshop is $75, with a discount for Folger Poetry subscribers.
 Spaces are available for Black, Indigenous, and people of color (BIPOC) participants and for those who would be aided by a sliding scale.
 Please contact Teri Cross Davis at firstname.lastname@example.org.